 Immigration is a complicated process in the United States and many of our clients have questions about how it works.
-For answers regarding your unique situation, or if you have other questions not listed below, contact Wendler Law Group at (409) 359-4847 to speak to our knowledgeable Beaumont immigration attorney.
+For answers regarding your unique situation, or if you have other questions not listed below, contact Wendler Law Group at (409) 359-4847 to speak to our knowledgeable immigration attorney.

 Who decides who is eligible for immigration in the U.S.?